chrisbbreuer/averyhill/README.md

 ## Hi, everyone! 👋🏼

-My name is Chris.
-I am 29 years old & a passionate open-source developer who loves to travel the world, learn about new cultures & eat good food.
+My name is Avery.
+I am 28 years old & a passionate event planner who loves to travel the world, learn about new cultures & eat good food.

-In case I am not traveling the world, I live in Los Angeles, CA. At the moment, though, my wife and I (+ our two dogs, Buddy & Lulu) are traveling for a couple more months.
-So, if you ever want to meet up, let us know—we would love to swing by for a drink/snack—no matter where in the world!
+In case I am not traveling the world, I live in Playa Vista, CA. ...

 ### A few highlights